fsmb/pdc-api/docs/search-v1/search.md

 | 204 No Content | | No match. |
 | 400 Bad Request | [ProblemDetails](../definitions/problem-details.md) | Bad request.
 Ensure that all search data is provided. |

+## Remarks

+The search uses the same rules as the PDC application.
+If a match is found then it is returned.
+A physician is not automatically added to the roster.
+To add a physician to the roster use the [Add Member](../members-v1/add.md) endpoint.

 ## Security

 ### Scopes